BrookemWalters/BrookemWalters-Portfolio/Stats 518 Final Project/Introduction.md

 I share this story to disclose my potential bias that may shape my analysis of the 2019 [American Community Survey (ACS)](https://www.census.gov/programs-surveys/acs/about.html) and the COVID-19 data provided by  [John Hopkins University](https://github.com/CSSEGISandData/COVID-19).
 Like many, I understand how a zip code profoundly shapes quality of life.
 As I built the scatter plots and summarized the variables, I did my best to let this notion go and let the data speak for itself.

-Throughout this process I learned so much about Michigan!
-In terms of demographics, Michigan counties vary widely.
-Admittedly, I was pretty ignorant of my home state.
-**The final summary is [here](https://github.com/BrookemWalters/BrookemWalters-Portfolio/blob/main/Stats%20518%20Final%20Project/Summary%20of%20Findings.md#covid-19-mortality-and-socioeconomic-trends-in-michigan-by-county).**

 ### Why this topic?
 The global collaboration to document and report the status of the pandemic over the last few years is truly remarkable.
 However, the longer the quarantine went on, the more I focused inward. **During the pandemic I:**